 What do I need to be suitable?

 The University of Birmingham is an internationally renowned research-intensive university that has been challenging and developing great minds for more than a century.
 Characterised by a tradition of innovation, research at the University has broken new ground, pushed forward the boundaries of knowledge and made an impact on people’s lives.
-This Headstart course is designed to reflect our beliefs and values, and is designed to enable you to explore what life at our University is like.
+The Headstart course not only enables you to explore science and engineering and to work with those currently studying the subjects here, but is designed to reflect our beliefs and values and to offer you an opportunity to get a glimpse of what life at our university is like.

-This course will suit you if you have a scientific and mathematics background and are interested in applying your skills and knowledge to tackle global problems and challenges.
-It will also provide you with a chance to sample studying and living in Birmingham and to work with those currently studying engineering at University.
+This course will suit you if you have a scientific and mathematics background and are interested in applying your skills and knowledge to tackle global problems and challenges. .

 For more information, or to register, get in touch with Headstart directly at: www.etrust.org.uk/headstart/courses

 Headstart is back!
 And it’s as good as ever!
 After a break of a year or two, we decided that we couldn’t get through the academic year without it appearing in our cannon of outreach events any longer.
 Headstart 2014 at Birmingham was super.
 The theme of the course was Power and Energy.

 In July, twenty-eight seventeen year olds from across the UK, and beyond, joined us in an exploration of the challenges facing our planet in terms of our ever growing energy needs and ways to balance these against the need to protect its dwindling and very precious resources.
 Through lectures and labs, students were asked to think about the kind of infrastructure that might need to be put in place that not only created a fairer global society, with people everywhere able to access sources of energy, but that did this with super-efficiency and minimal cost to the environment.
 They threw themselves into projects and listened intently to talks and lectures, well aware that it will be their generation that will have to solve these problems and save the planet.